 Instead, turn that voice into a positive tone.
-The individual completing the task may make mistakes BUT these mistakes provide them the opportunity to learn.
-The next time they complete the task, they will know exactly HOW to do it.
+The individual completing the task may make mistakes.
+These mistakes provide them the opportunity to learn.
+The next time they complete the task, they will know exactly how to do it.

 Just because you have assigned a staff member to manage inventory, doesn’t mean you just stop overseeing it.

 One of the crucial components of delegation is creating a system for each task whereby you are able to interact with your staff member and oversee their work.